Whether you are a Wichita native or new to the ICT, we can all appreciate a little mystery in finding secret gems hidden throughout the city.

 616 E. Douglas Avenue

 This is a simple hidden gem to find in Downtown Wichita.
-Across from Naftzger Park, this little alley is beautifully decorated with a rainbow brick road, giant-sized spider art crawling on the wall, and a beautiful art sculpture backdrop.
+Across from Naftzger Park, this little alley is beautifully decorated with a rainbow brick road, giant-sized spiders art crawling on the wall, and a beautiful art sculpture backdrop.
 Launching a new art installation in July, this is a “permanent destination for intersensory art experiences” and a fun stop on the way to Naftzger Park or Old Mill Tasty Shop.

 The Wichita Troll